2 Days / 1 Nights

-If you don’t feel like doing the full Inca Trail trek to Machu Picchu, or you simply don’t have the time, then our short Inca Trail trek (two days and one night) could be a great option for you.
+If you don’t feel like doing the full Inca Trail trek, or you simply don’t have the time, then our short Inca Trail to Machu Picchu (two days and one night) could be a great option for you.
 Physically speaking, it’s a far less strenuous trek than the classic four-day hike, but it still gives you a taste of what it’s like on the Inca Trail.

-Our Machu Picchu adventure begins in Cusco, as we pick you up from your hotel in the morning (the exact time will depend on the train schedule).
+Our trip to Machu Picchu begins in Cusco, as we pick you up from your hotel in the morning (the exact time will depend on the train schedule).
 We then head to the train station and board the train for a scenic 2.5-hour journey to a point known as Kilometer 104.
-This is where we start our short Inca Trail trek.
+This is where we start our 2 day Inca Trail tour.

 To best appreciated Machu Picchu, we’ll wake up early in the morning so we can get to the citadel in good time.
 You’ll have time for breakfast first, and then your guide will pick you up from the hotel at around 5:40 a.m.
 We’ll then walk to the bus departure point for the short but zigzagging ascent up the road to Machu Picchu.